sachkiratkaurgoria2007-jpg/Induction_sachkiratkaur/README.md

 **Key Takeaway:**
 College success depends not only on academic skills but also on health, balance, and active participation in campus life.

+## Day 3

+**Theme / Focus:**
+Expert Lectures on Science and Human Values

+**Activities:**

+* Expert Lecture by Dr. Jaswinder Singh (Incharge, IAPT) in the auditorium, focusing on scientific thinking and the role of applied physics in engineering education.

+* Expert Lecture by Dr. Priya Darshini Madam on "Universal Human Values", highlighting ethical principles, empathy, and responsible citizenship.

+**Key Speakers & Messages:**

+* Dr. Jaswinder Singh – Emphasized the importance of curiosity, experimentation, and analytical skills in solving real-world problems.

+* Dr. Priya Darshini Madam – Encouraged students to develop a value-driven approach in academics and life, fostering respect, cooperation, and integrity.

+**Personal Reflection:**
+The day was enlightening as it bridged technical knowledge with moral values.
+Dr. Jaswinder Singh’s insights reinforced the need for a scientific mindset in engineering, while Dr. Priya Darshini’s talk reminded me that technical excellence must be balanced with strong ethical grounding.

+**Key Takeaway:**
+True education combines intellectual growth with moral responsibility, preparing students to contribute meaningfully to society.